PhucTranS3924715/COSC2657-Assignment3/README.txt

 - Firebase Authentication: for user authentication and security, allows users to sign up or login.
 - Firebase Firestore: stores and retrieves all users data, ensuring real time data sync.
 - Firebase Messaging: allows the app to send notifications to drivers when a customer wants to book a trip and notifies users when a driver has accepted their request.
+- Firebase Storage: allow the app to store user avatar.

 Functionalities:
 General functionalities: